d4rkc0d3r/d4rkAvatarOptimizer/Documentation~/ForShaderAuthors.md

 ## Things that can break the optimizer silently
 Things in here might not get caught by the shader analyzer resulting in the optimizer trying to optimize the shader but failing to do so correctly.

 Generally try to avoid using preprocessor macros as much as possible.
 They can hide critical code structure from the parser.
+### Property Declarations
 Especially avoid hiding property declarations behind macros as that *will* break when writing properties as static values.
 For example, do NOT do this:
 ```c